sitepoint/debian-image-builder/README.md

 Debian GNU/Linux image builder for multiple IaaS providers.

-This script bootstraps a basic Debian GNU/Linux installation to create (currently) either an Amazon Machine Image or a Google Compute Engine image.
+This script bootstraps a basic Debian GNU/Linux installation to create a Amazon Machine Image.
 The image contains no latent logfiles, no .bash\_history or even the apt package cache.
 In fact, the image is created via debootstrap and never booted during the creation process, providing a very clean setup without surprises.

 The machine configuration this script creates has been thoroughly tested on EC2.
-I no longer test GCE, but accept patches if required.
+I am open to accepting patches to support other providers, if they will be maintained.
+Adding new providers should be quite straighforward.

 Features